The Zempire Aerodome 2 is an inflatable family dome tent, with a few different design features.

 The Zempire Aerodome 2 Test Pitch

-Camping World sell a number of Zempire Tents, and they sent us over one of the Zempire air framed tents.
+Camping World sells several Zempire Tents, and they sent us over one of the Zempire air framed tents.

-The Zempire Aerodome 2 didn’t disappoint, and was quite fast to pitch.
-You should have it up in 10 to 20 minutes, depending on how fast you want to pump.
+The Zempire Aerodome 2 didn't disappoint and was quite fast to pitch.
+Depending on how fast you want to pump, you should have it up in 10 to 20 minutes.

 We gave it a test pitch in our back garden...

-The Zempire Aerodome 2 comes with a hand pump with a built in pressure gauge.
+The Zempire Aerodome 2 has a hand pump and a built-in pressure gauge.
 You inflate each air tube to around 7 psi.

 There are 4 inflation points in the tent.

-The hand pump also comes with an attachment and extra nozzle so you can pump two valves at once, that should in theory reduce the pitching time even further….though we kept things simple and inflated one tube at a time.
+The hand pump also comes with an attachment and extra nozzle so you can pump two valves at once, which should, in theory, reduce the pitching time even further....though we kept things simple and inflated one tube at a time.

 Aerodome 2 Layout